 4.1.8sr1 - SRTC Procedure: Faculty Teaching Load

 Full-time faculty work a minimum of 40 hours per week.
 Optimally, faculty are assigned 24 - 30 direct student contact instructional hours per week (with the exception of faculty in the School of Arts and Sciences) and with 10 - 16 hours for indirect instructional duties.
 Instructional personnel may be assigned to work any time at any instructional site.
-In the event circumstances create a hardship for the College in meeting student instructional needs, or where the College is placed in an exigency circumstance, full-time faculty may instruct one course beyond the 30 hours of direct instruction with the supervisor’s approval.
+In the event circumstances create a hardship for the College in meeting student instructional needs, or where the College is placed in an exigency circumstance, full-time faculty may instruct beyond the 30 hours of direct instruction with the supervisor’s approval.
 Distance education, web enhanced, and hybrid classes are counted in the direct instruction hours based on the contact hours assigned to that class.
 Faculty teaching in areas where class size is mandated by licensure or accreditation requirements will carry teaching loads commensurate with those requirements.
 Faculty teaching assignments are approved by the appropriate Dean for Academic Affairs and the Vice President for Academic Affairs (VPAA).
 Classes may be scheduled in the daytime, evening, weekends, and online to meet students’ needs.

 The 10 - 16 hours of indirect instruction are for such activities as: